zMachine-0/invite-tracking-bot/README.md

 # Contributing

 Pull requests are welcome.

-You can improve:
+You can improve the bot however you like!

-* database support
-* dashboard system
-* invite rewards
-* analytics